 The native culture of Okinawa including language, food, custom, buildings, tradition, art etc is very different from the rest of Japan.
 It's because Okinawa prefecture used to be one independent country between 15th to 19th century, and has developed its own tradition and original culture which are also influenced by China and Southeast Asian countries after trading.
 That makes Okinawa very unique and attractive today.

 The main tourist attraction of Okinawa is its beautiful beaches with the crystal clear water and the tropical climate.
-There are numbers of high-end beach resorts on the beaches of Okinawa islands, and Okinawan Ocean is known as one of the world's best diving destinations, attracting divers from all around the world by its clear water and rich marine life.
 Due to the tropical weather, Okinawa's marine activities can be enjoyed with the long summer climate from April to October.